rsn8887/RetroAdapterMod/README.md

 Overview
 ========

-- Included are four modified versions of the original Mojo Retroadapter firmware, as hex and source files.
+- Included are six modified versions of the original Mojo Retroadapter firmware, as hex and source files.
 There's a version for Xbox, one for arcade cabinets, one for PC and Android, and one for Switch

-- All four versions include the NegCon controller support.
+- All six versions include the NegCon controller support.

 - Xbox mode:
   - A RetroAdapter updated with this version of the modded Firmware only works on Xbox Classic (note: you can always go back after modding using the adapter's USB update feature)